giveApproval

 const route = await symphony.getRoute(tokenIn, tokenOut, "1.0");

-// Request approval
+// Request approval for exact route amount

 const approvalTx = await route.giveApproval();